 Most people with sickle cell or thalassaemia are able to travel abroad providing they take appropriate precautions.
 This leaflet provides advice on the important steps to take to ensure you travel plans go smoothly.

-Discuss your travel plans with your GP or hospital specialist as early as possible (at least six weeks before you travel) so they can confirm you are well enough to undertake the trip and advise on any necessary precautions.
+Discuss your travel plans with your GP or hospital specialist as soon as you can.
+Do this at least six weeks before you travel.
+They can:

 Travel